 The construction of large medrese (Koranic schools) is typical of Persian art, but imposing medrese can be found from Sivas in the Anatolian tableland to Samarkand in Central Asia.
 Two large medrese face each other near the Umayyad Mosque; they have large and finely decorated portals, but the street between the two is so narrow that they cannot be properly observed.
 Adiliyya Medrese was built by the Ayyubids in 1215, while Zahiriyya Medrese was built at the end of the same century by the Mamelukes also to house the mausoleum of Sultan Baibars.
 The portal of Adiliyya Medrese is as high as the fašade and it has an unusual design.

-Very often later modifications or restorations have removed a construction device which was meant to increase the resistance of buildings in case of earthquakes; the horizontal cavity above the entrance to Zahiriyya Medrese had the purpose of allowing the structure to discharge the impact of seismic waves on a larger section of the wall beneath it; in origin a small keystone increased the effect of this device as it can be clearly seen at Mar Elias, an ancient church at Ezra, south of Damascus (see below).
+Very often later modifications or restorations have removed a construction device which was meant to increase the resistance of buildings in case of earthquakes; the horizontal cavity above the entrance to Zahiriyya Medrese had the purpose of allowing the structure to discharge the impact of seismic waves on a larger section of the wall beneath it; in origin a small keystone increased the effect of this device as it can be clearly seen at St. Elias', an ancient church at Ezra, south of Damascus (see below).